zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-10-04】[microsoft / agent-framework](https://github.com/microsoft/agent-framework) - A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.
+* 【2025-10-04】[amir1376 / ab-download-manager](https://github.com/amir1376/ab-download-manager) - A Download Manager that speeds up your downloads
 * 【2025-10-03】[google / tunix](https://github.com/google/tunix) - A JAX-native LLM Post-Training Library
 * 【2025-10-03】[atuinsh / desktop](https://github.com/atuinsh/desktop) - 📖 Runbooks that run
 * 【2025-10-03】[MudBlazor / MudBlazor](https://github.com/MudBlazor/MudBlazor) - Blazor Component Library based on Material Design principles with an emphasis on ease of use and extensibility